Team-1280/1280-website/README.md

 The current domain registrar is GoDaddy. \
 Links: [team1280.com](https://team1280.com) and [team1280.vercel.app](https://team1280.vercel.app/)

-There is an unused website in Bluehost.
+There is an unused website in Bluehost. \
+Use the Google Search Console for search indexing info and analytics.

 *Please note that the website is currently not mobile friendly and is best viewed on larger screens*